LWL-cpu/DEEIA/README.md

 ## Dependency-guided Encoder (DE) Module

-The DE module's operations need to be integrated into the transformer architecture.
+The DE module's operations are integrated into the transformer architecture.
 For details, please refer to the `modeling_bart.py` and `modeling_roberta_.py` files.

 ## Event-specific Information Aggregation (EIA) Module